mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 <!--METADATA_START-->

-# Create private S3 Bucket for OpenID Connect when installing OpenShift in AWS with "manual-STS"
+# Install OpenShift in AWS with STS (manual-STS) using private S3 Bucket for OpenID Connect endpoint

 __meta_info__: